 Provincial touristic motto: Wild Rose Country

-Relative population: 4th largest, contains half the population of Newfoundland on a good day.
+4,067,175.
+Fourth largest, Contains half the population of Newfoundland on a good day.
 Has more bad drivers per capita

-Notable media set in Alberta: Any oil documentary ever.
+Notable media set in Alberta: Any oil documentary ever, FUBAR, Heartland (probably)

 Most common stereotype: More Maritimers live in Alberta than the Maritimes, everyone's rich off the oil fields (or broke ex-oil field workers depending on the price of oil), and everyone who's not is a cowboy.
 Albertans eat STEAK.
 Or for Americans: Texas with snow.